Simon Wiesenthal: Bruno Kreisky

 Shortly after Bruno Kreisky was inaugurated as Austrian chancellor in April 1970, Wiesenthal pointed out to the press that four of his new cabinet appointees had been members of the Nazi Party.
 In an address in June, Kreisky's Minister of Education and Culture Leopold Gratz characterised Wiesenthal's Documentation Centre of the Association of Jewish Victims of the Nazi Regime as a private spy ring, invading the privacy of innocent parties.
-In an interview a week later, Kreisky himself described Wiesenthal as a "Jewish fascist", a remark he later denied making.
+In an interview a week later, Kreisky (who was himself Jewish) described Wiesenthal as a "Jewish fascist", a remark he later denied making.
 Wiesenthal discovered that he would be unable to sue, because under Austrian law Kreisky was protected by parliamentary immunity.

 When his re-election in 1975 seemed unsure, Kreisky proposed that his Social Democratic Party should form a coalition with the Freedom Party, headed by Friedrich Peter.
-Wiesenthal had documents proving that Peter had been a member of the 1 SS Infantry Brigade, a unit that had exterminated over 13,000 Jewish civilians in Ukraine in 1941–42.
+Wiesenthal had documents proving that Peter had been a member of the 1st SS Infantry Brigade, a unit that had exterminated over 13,000 Jewish civilians in Ukraine in 1941–42.
 He decided not to reveal this information to the press until after the election, but forwarded his dossier to President Rudolf Kirchschläger.
 Peter denied having participated in, or having knowledge of, any atrocities.
 In the end, Kreisky's party won a clear majority and did not form the coalition.

 In a press conference a short time after the election and Wiesenthal's revelations, Kreisky said Wiesenthal used "the methods of a quasi-political Mafia."
 Wiesenthal filed a libel lawsuit (although Kreisky had the power to declare immunity if he so chose), and when Kreisky later accused Wiesenthal of being an agent of the Gestapo, working with the Judenrat in Lvov, these accusations were incorporated into the lawsuit as well.
 The suit was decided in Wiesenthal's favour in 1989, but after Kreisky's death nine months later his heirs refused to pay.
 When the relevant archives were later opened for research, no evidence was found that Wiesenthal had been a collaborator.